pykickstart/pykickstart/docs/kickstart-docs.rst

 ``--cachesize``

-    Requested size of cache attached to the logical volume.
+    Requested size (in MiB) of cache attached to the logical volume.
 (Requires --cachepvs)

 ``--cachepvs``